The professional practice and professional learning requirements may differ depending on the teacher's registration category.

 Documenting and providing evidence

 In most cases, teachers are only required to provide evidence of professional practice if they are returning from non-practising registration or have been selected for audit.

 What if I cannot meet my professional practice and/or professional learning obligations?

-If a teacher with (full) registration is unable to practice for at least 20 days as a teacher, they will be provided with the option to declare they have undertaken one of the following
+If a teacher with full registration is unable to practise for at least 20 days as a teacher, they will be provided with the option to declare they have undertaken one of the following

 - 40 days in the previous two years